huwlloyd-mmu/intro-to-c-/week2practical.md

 You may want to add some polish.
 Three things you could do:

 * Make it so the player responds to the arrow keys as well as WASD.
 You can use the intellisense prompts to help find the SFML constants for these keys.
-* Find a background image, and draw it under the player (probably in the Game class, or make a new class called Backgorund).
+* Find a background image, and draw it under the player (do this in the Game class, or make a new class called Background).
 * Stop the player from walking off the screen.

 Next week we will add some interactions with objects in the world.